-NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE)-Moderate Resolution Imaging Spectroradiometer (MODIS) provides certain Aqua and Terra MODIS Level 0 (L0), L1, L2, L2G and L3 products on a near real-time (NRT) basis.
+NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE)-Moderate Resolution Imaging Spectroradiometer (MODIS) provides certain Aqua and Terra MODIS level 0 (L0), L1, L2, L2G and L3 products on a near real-time (NRT) basis.
 On average, the L1 and L2 products are available within 2.5 hours of observation time

 NASA's MODIS Adaptive Processing System (MODAPS), which is part of NASA's Goddard Terrestrial Information Systems Branch, Code 614.5, of the Hydrospheric and Biospheric Sciences Laboratory, operates the LANCE-MODIS data system.
 LANCE-MODIS provides certain Aqua and Terra MODIS L0, L1, L2, L2G, and L3 products on a near-real-time basis.
 On average, the L1 and L2 products are available within 2.5 hours of the observation time.
-The products are available by subscription or by direct FTP access.
+The products are available by subscription or by direct HTTPS access.

 About the Products